 Rosacea Triggers

 Scientists are still trying to understand the underlying causes of rosacea, but there is believed to be an underlying genetic predisposition.
-Common triggers include:
+There's some evidence that a specific protein active in the immune system may contribute to the skin color changes in some people.

 Rosacea Treatments